 If your objective is to release a new product under your brand, your content needs to make that clear.
-It also needs to resonate with your current avatar.
-Otherwise, you could have some confused consumers on your hands.
+It also needs to speak directly to your current avatar.
+Otherwise you’ll have confused consumers on your hands.

-Take the Dr. Pepper ‘Not for Women’ ad campaign launched in 2011 as an example.
-The 10 calorie soft drink was aimed at men that wanted a diet cola that made them feel “manly.”
-This, after company research found that men tend to shy away from diet drinks that aren’t perceived that way.
+For example, take Dr. Pepper ‘Not for Women’ ad campaign.
+The 10 calorie soft drink was aimed at men who wanted a diet cola that made them feel “manly,” after company research indicated that men tend to shy away from diet drinks that aren’t perceived that way.

 I love acronyms.

-There are a million in the English language, but none is as fun to define as K.I.S.S: Keep it super simple.
-(There are other not-so-nice words that are sometimes used to define K.I.S.S, but in the face of being politically correct, we’ll stick with the acronym above.)
+There are a million in the English language, but none are as fun to define as K.I.S.S: Keep it Super Simple (there are other not-so-nice words that are sometimes used to define K.I.S.S, but we’ll stick with the acronym above).

-Keeping content sweet and simple is often the key to holding one’s attention, especially because statistics show that the average attention span of a viewer is a mere 9 seconds: one second less than the attention span of a goldfish.
+Keeping content simple is often the key to holding your audience’s attention, especially because statistics show that, as of 2019, the average attention span of a viewer is a mere eight seconds, about the same as that of a goldfish.

-If you intend on using an interactive application, like the one used for the #LookingForYou campaign in London, you need to consider how often the application will “air” a segment.
+If you intend to use an interactive application, you need to consider how often the application will “air” a segment.

 On the opposite end of the spectrum, if you want to inform our older generation of different choices they have in health care, an animated video may not be the way to go.
 The guy in the suit and tie might be right up their alley.

-Gauge your audience and choose accordingly, and have fun creating your content.
+Gauge your audience, choose accordingly, and have fun creating your content.

-According to an Invodo study, 52% of shoppers confess that watching product videos makes them more confident in making a purchase.
+According to an Invodo study, 52 percent of shoppers confess that watching product videos makes them more confident in making a purchase.

 That’s good information to have when creating content for your product.
-The more people you intrigue, the more purchases are made.
-And really, that’s what a good digital signage campaign is all about.
+The more people you engage, the more purchases are made.
+And that’s what a good digital signage campaign is all about.

-Ultimately, you want your campaign to produce.
-You want it to bring in new customers, increase brand awareness, and tip the financial scales in your favor.
-To create this trifecta, your need to know what your ROI, or return on investment, will look like.
+Ultimately, you want your campaign to be effective—bring in new customers, increase brand awareness, and make more sales.
+To create this trifecta, you need to know what your ROI will look like.

 As the campaign unfolds, you will measure your ROI based on the quality of your content, the time of day that the campaign is most effective, and the response from consumers.

-If the numbers don’t jive and customer feedback is weak at best, it’s safe to assume the content isn’t resonating with customers, and that means it’s time to go back to the drawing board.
+If the numbers don’t add up and customer feedback is weak at best, it’s safe to assume the content isn’t resonating with customers.
+That means it’s time to go back to the drawing board.